 c) Handling of Groupings of Minor Variations (Type IB/Type IA)

 For grouping of minor variations, where not all of the changes applied for can be positively validated, all valid and not valid variations will be clearly listed in the validation outcome document.

 Where a Type IB by default variation, within a group of variations, has to be reclassified as a Type II variation, the MAH will be requested to confirm whether this variation should remain in the group.
-If confirmed, the whole group will be handled as a Type II variation, as set out in b) above.
+If confirmed, the whole group will be handled as a Type II variation, as set out in section b) above.

 Where several Type IB variations are submitted as part of one application, it will be clearly specified in the final Agency notification which variation(s) have been accepted or rejected following assessment, unless some of the variations have been withdrawn by the MAH during the procedure (see “How will grouped variation applications be handled (timetable)?
 What will be the outcome of the evaluation of a grouped application?”).

-- 7. What fee do I have to pay for a Type IB Variation?
+- 7. What fee do I have to pay for a Type IB variation?

-For information on the fee applicable for Type IB variations, please refer to the explanatory note on fees payable to the European Medicines Agency.
+For information on the fee applicable for Type IB variations, please refer to the Explanatory note on fees payable to the European Medicines Agency.
 Such fee covers all authorised strengths, pharmaceutical forms and presentations of a given medicinal product.

 For variations which introduce additional presentation/pack-size(s), each additional presentation/pack-size attracts separate fees (x additional presentations x separate fees).
 Each presentation/pack-size should therefore be declared as a separate variation on the variation application form.

 Grouped Type IB variations, whether consequential or not, will each attract a separate Type IB fee.